 The Dolby Zoom screen also displays Dolby CRC (Cyclic Redundancy Check) Errors, which are automatically totaled.
 Touching the "X" on the Dolby Error Count display, resets the count.
 The maximum count is 65,535 and it will roll over to 0 and restart counting if this is exceeded.
-CRC Errors are an indication that the Dolby signal is being disrupted, either by intermittent network issues, poor wiring, or some other cause.
+CRC Errors are an indication that the Dolby signal is being disrupted, either by intermittent network issues or poor wiring.
 Occasional errors probably cannot be heard, but this is a diagnostic tool that lets you measure the extent of the problem, if any.